A day in the life of a graduate at Innes England

-Our latest graduates are settling in to working full time.
+Our latest graduates have settled in to working full time.
 Jeetpal Sev, one of our graduate building surveyors, reflects on why he chose a career in property and how he’s developing a head for heights

 I joined Innes England in July 2018 after studying Building Surveying at Birmingham City University for three years.
 I wanted to do the course because the industry is so interesting.
 When I was younger, I had some work experience at a design and planning studio which persuaded me to find a career that wasn't going to be routine.
 I liked the prospect of never having the same day twice and having a variety of tasks and experiences.